|

 individual components are now available for some bait

-systems (left), kits can be purchased online here
+systems (left), kits

-or here.
-Remember, it takes time
+Remember, it takes time and effort to

-and effort to establish the baiting stations and
+establish the baiting stations and monitor them

-monitor them effectively.
-Instructions for
+effectively.
+Instructions for establishing and

-establishing and monitoring the stations differ
+monitoring the stations differ somewhat between

-follow these instructions carefully.
+instructions carefully.

 Termite